David Adelman (basketball): Personal life

-Born to Mary Kay and Rick Adelman in Salem, Oregon, Adelman is one of six siblings, three of whom also went into coaching basketball.
-Kathy Adelman Naro is a highly regarded girls’ high school coach in Oregon.
-Pat Adelman led the boys at Lincoln High School to the class 6A semifinals in 2018.
-R.J.
-Adelman worked a range of jobs including assistant coach, scout, and video coordinator in Seattle, Sacramento, Houston, and Minnesota before passing away unexpectedly in 2018.
-Sisters Laura and Caitlin reside in Oregon.
+Adelman is one of six children.
+Three of his siblings also went into coaching basketball.
+Adelman's sister Kathy Adelman Naro is a highly regarded girls’ high school coach in Oregon.
+Adelman's brother Pat Adelman led the boys at Lincoln High School to the class 6A semifinals in 2018.
+Adelman's brother R.J.
+Adelman worked a range of jobs including assistant coach, scout, and video coordinator in Seattle, Sacramento, Houston, and Minnesota before being fatally struck by a car in 2018.
+Adelman's Sisters Laura and Caitlin reside in Oregon.
+Adelman's brother in-law John Naro currently coaches the Beaverton High School (Oregon) girls basketball team.
+Adelman's cousin Dan Burke is a longtime NBA assistant coach.